Lopez, Shakira in joyful, exuberant halftime show

 Their breathless athleticism matched that of the football players waiting in the locker room.

-Shakira opened with, yes, a hip-shaking performance of “She Wolf” and a fast-moving medley that ended with her signature song, “Hips Don’t Lie.”
+Shakira opened with, yes, a hip-shaking performance of “She Wolf” and a fast-moving medley that included bits of “She Wolf,” “Whenever, Wherever” and a snippet of Led Zeppelin’s “Kashmir.”
+She managed a belly dance, some rope dancing and even backed into a crowd surf.
+Shakira ended her with her signature song, “Hips Don’t Lie.”

 Lopez, in a black leather outfit that her dancers matched, started with a nostalgic snippet of “Jenny From the Block.”
 She exhibited some startling pole-dancing moves, a reference to her much-celebrated turn in the movie “Hustlers.”
 At one point she bent into a deep squat while standing on the shoulders of a dancer that likely had muscles aching across the country in sympathy.